 - being easily agitated or upset

-- unsteady gait
+- unsteady gait or balance issues

 - difficulty controlling urination or needing to urinate frequently